polyseam/site-cndi-dev/posts/cndi-functions.md

 ---
-title: "The Platform: How CNDI Automates Serverless Functions"
+title: "The Platform: How CNDI Automates Deploying Serverless Functions"
 published_at: 2025-01-24T15:00:00.000Z
 author_name: 'Matt Johnston'
-description: "How CNDI Automates the Deployment of Serverless Functions"
+description: "How CNDI Enables Self-Hosted Serverless Functions on Kubernetes"
 ---

 Serverless functions are of course not serverless.
 They run on servers, but are